eumergn/6takes/README.md

 ## 📌 About the Project

-**6 Takes!** is a faithful digital adaptation of the popular card game "6 qui prend!".
+**6 Takes!** is a faithful digital adaptation of the popular card game "6 nimmt!".
 Developed as a university project, it offers a **real-time online experience**, as well as a **solo mode with bots**, a responsive interface, and complete game logic.
 The architecture is **client-server**, fully open-source, and designed with scalability and cross-platform deployment in mind.

 ---